Associate Professor Julie McIntyre

 Biography

-My two books published by UNSW Press/NewSouth (2012, 2018) have each won industry prizes and were finalists in the New South Wales Premier's History Awards in Sydney.
+My two books on wine history published by UNSW Press/NewSouth (2012, 2018) have each won industry prizes and were finalists in the New South Wales Premier's History Awards in Sydney.
 Hunter Wine: A history received an International Organisation of Vine and Wine (OIV) Jury Prize "Special Mention for History" in Paris.
 My research is published in key journals and is widely cited in health, economics and business, as well as history.

 I have held the Rydon Fellowship at the Menzies Centre for Australian Studies (now Menzies Australia Institute) King’s College London (2010), an Australian Research Council Linkage Project Grant (2014-2018 - Chief Investigator 2), the State Library of NSW Merewether Fellowship (2018), a Fulbright Senior Scholar Award at the University of California, Davis (2019), a University of Newcastle Women in Research Fellowship (2022), a position in the Inaugural Australian Fulbright Alumni Association Leadership Program (2022), and am a Research Associate of the National Museum of Australia (2021-2025).